Beginner level

 Bare patches in your lawn act like welcome mats for weed seeds, giving them the perfect opportunity to establish themselves before your grass can fill in the gaps.

-Compacted soil is another major culprit, as many weeds actually prefer these harsh conditions that grass finds challenging.
+Compacted soil is another major culprit, as many weeds prefer these harsh conditions that grass struggles with.
 If you notice plantains or daisies taking hold, it might be a sign that your soil needs aerating.
 Similarly, poor drainage, low soil fertility, or cutting your grass too short can all create conditions where weeds have the upper hand over your desired turf.
-A patchy weed-infested lawn can be seen below for years of neglect.
+A patchy, weed-infested lawn can be seen below for years of neglect.

 A patchy garden lawn